To return from any entry to the top of this page, click any date on the left

 Bexley council is clearly up to no good.

 It seems likely that an offence warranting total secrecy must have gone to the Monitoring Officer, Mr. Akin Alabi, for advice.
-As I understand there were twelve months between the ‘offence’ and the Code of Conduct meeting.
+I understand there were twelve months between the ‘offence’ and the Code of Conduct meeting.

 For starters a Freedom of Information request has been submitted aimed at discovering if the complainant requested anonymity.

 On Thursday 10th December 2015, Councillor Cheryl Bacon, Chairperson of the Members Code of Conduct Complaints Sub Committee excluded myself and other members of the public, from the meeting by virtue of Paragraph 1 of Part 1 of Schedule 12A of the Local Government Act 1972.